Car Insurance Scams To Watch Out For

 • Sell your car for profit if you refuse to pay

-Sadly, the last part can happen if you and your insurance company refuse to pay their fees, as under the Repair and Storage Liens Act, they can sell your vehicle to recoup the “cost” they incurred in repairing your vehicle.
+Sadly, that last part can happen if you and your insurance company refuse to pay their fees, as under the Repair and Storage Liens Act, they can sell your vehicle to recoup the “cost” they incurred in repairing it.

 Bad Samaritans

-The scammer who was not in the accident will approach the victim who was involved as a “good Samaritan” and make seemingly helpful suggestions that have an ulterior motive behind it.
+In this scam, the scammer who was not in the accident will approach the victim as a “good Samaritan” and make seemingly helpful suggestions.
 The scammer might avoid suspicion by posing as an authority figure, like an off-duty police officer, EMT, firefighter, city councillor, doctor, nurse, etc.

 The scammer might be fishing for your personal information to scam you later (such as making a false claim), or they might refer you to the following: